lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 Any entry to the *apparatus fontium* is created with the `<cit>` element.

-`<ref>` encodes the reference made by the original author.

-`<quote>` encodes the original quotation.

-`<bibl>` is reserved for the modern editor's attempt to encode a modern reference identification for the quotation. `<bibl>` is only allowed inside a `<cit>` wrapper. `<bibl>` should only contain one reference, as it is considered *the* reference object for the `<cit>` entry.

-`<note>` tag can be used for writing explanatory notes for the apparatus.
+`<ref>` encodes the reference made by the original author. `<quote>` encodes the original quotation. `<bibl>` is reserved for the modern editor's attempt to encode a modern reference identification for the quotation. `<bibl>` is only allowed inside a `<cit>` wrapper. `<bibl>` should only contain one reference, as it is considered *the* reference object for the `<cit>` entry. `<note>` tag can be used for writing explanatory notes for the apparatus.

-In this way, the following scenarios are simple to encode:
+In this way, the following scenarios are fairly simple to encode:

 1. A reference to a passage that is not quoted.
 2. A quotation without any original reference.
 3. A quotation with an original reference.

-In the following sections examples of those scenarios are given.
+In the following sections, examples of those scenarios are given.

 ## Rules